cpjobling/eg-150-textbook/signals_and_systems/signals/index.md

 +++ {"slideshow": {"slide_type": "slide"}}

 (signals1)=
-# Signals and Classification of Signals
+# Unit 2.1: Signals and Classification of Signals

 This section is based on Section 1.2 of {cite}`schaum`.